rorycl/xerooauthtokenserver/README.md

 Xero OAuth2 flow into a Go programme, including automated token refreshes.

+Please note the security warnings set out in `Security and Warranty` below.

 ## Usage

 Ensure you have configured a Xero OAuth2 web app at